FAQs

 Who was St. Josemaría Escrivá, the founder of Opus Dei?

 St. Josemaría Escrivá was a Spanish priest who founded Opus Dei, a personal prelature of the Catholic Church, whose charism is to foster among men and women a profound awareness of the universal call to holiness and apostolate, pursued freely, in their ordinary work and place in society.
-St. Josemaría’s teachings inform the mission and praxis of our school insofar as our faculty and administration seek to do their work well for love of God and to be examples of virtue to the students they form and all who are a part of our community.
+St. Josemaría’s teachings inform the mission and praxis of our school insofar as our faculty and administration try to do their work well for love of God and provide good example to the students they form and all who are a part of our community.

 What is Hawthorn’s relationship with the Archdiocese?